hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 ## 5. Polymorphism

 Polymorphism refers to the ability of objects with different types to respond to the same method invocation.
 In other words, data of different types can respond to a common interface.
-It's a crucial concept in OO programming that can lead to more maintainable code.

 It can be implemented through inheritance by *method overriding*.
 It can also be implemented through **duck typing**; by ensuring that objects of different **types** *use the same method name to perform different but related functions*, those objects can be interacted with in a uniform way.